spryker/spryker-docs/docs/scos/dev/migration-concepts/migrate-to-decoupled-glue-infrastructure/decoupled-glue-infrastructure-integrate-api-key-authorization.md

 ---
-title: "Decoupled Glue infrastructure: Integrate the API Key Authorization"
+title: "Decoupled Glue infrastructure: Integrate the API Key authorization"
 description: Integration of the API Key authorization mechanism into a Spryker project.
 last_updated: October 10, 2023
 template: feature-integration-guide-template
 redirect_from:
 ---

-This document describes how to integrate API Key authorization to Backend API applications in a Spryker project.
+This document describes how to integrate the API Key authorization to Backend API applications in a Spryker project.

 ## Install feature core